Marconi transmitter c.1897

 (Right click on image below and select o'pen link in new tab' for current live jet stream map)

-Noctilucent clouds do prove that there are wind effects present at these very high altitudes caused by Atmospheric Gravity Waves (AGW), their non uniform composition can be likened to the theorised irregularity of Sporadic-E clouds.
+Noctilucent clouds do prove that there are wind effects present at very high 90 km altitudes caused by Atmospheric Gravity Waves (AGW), their non uniform composition can be likened to the theorised irregularity of Sporadic-E clouds.

 Noctilucent clouds at around 85km altitude - Photo by Jan Koeman, Kloetinge, the Netherlands, July 2009